Lloyd-Mawira/DOM-Manipulation/README.md

 # DOM-Manipulation
-Use javascript to add or modify elements of a html elements
+Use javascript to add or modify html elements of a website